Vicinitiy Location: 26 miles northeast of Portland, Oregon in the Gifford Pinchot National Forest.

 Turn right just as you get into the campground and road 41 crosses Copper Creek.
 Turn left just after the bridge and drive 3.4 miles on FR 41.
 Forest Road 41 gets very rough near the junction of FR4109.
 Take a sharp right turn onto the narrow FR 4109 for 1.4 miles.
 Turn left at the junction and head uphill on FR 4109 for 2.6 miles to the parking lot.
 Low clearance vehicles will have challenges getting up this road with large erosion swales.

 This option avoids the terrible road past Sunset Campground.
-Once off paved Dole Valley Rd, it’s 6.75 miles on very good gravel road (L1100), but after that the last 2.6 miles on Rd 4109 (same as the last stretch in the 1st directions) which is very rutted and rough with deep potholes and trenches.
-This stretch is really difficult in a standard passenger car and high clearance is strongly recommended.
-There’s a requirement for Discover Pass on Rd.
-L1100 (which passes DNR land) but it’s not needed on Rd.
-4109 or the trailhead, so if you don’t stop on L1100 or the Tarbell Picnic Area, you don’t need a permit.
+Once off paved Dole Valley Rd, it’s 6.75 miles on a good gravel road (L1100), but after that the last 2.6 miles on Rd 4109 (same as the last stretch in the 1st directions) which is very rutted and rough with deep potholes and trenches.
+This stretch is probably impossible in a standard passenger car and high clearance is strongly recommended.
+There’s a requirement for Discover Pass on DNR land but it’s not needed on Rd.
+4109 or at the trailhead, so if you don’t stop on L1100 or the Tarbell Picnic Area, you don’t need a permit.

 Drive North on I-5 from Vancouver and take exit 11 then turn right and take highway 502 5.8 miles to Battle Ground.
 You can also take I-205 to exit 30B and then highway 503 from north to Battle Ground.

 From the main intersection at Battle Ground (Highway 502 and 503 near the Fred Meyer store)